 - Guarantees and standby letters of credit; these carry the same credit risk as loans - Commitments to extend credit; these represent unused portions of authorisations to extend credit in the form of loans, guarantees or letters of credit.
 EFG International is potentially exposed to loss in an amount equal to the total unused commitments.
-However, commitments to extend credit are contingent upon customers maintaining specific credit standards pledged with EFG International.
-Should the guarantees and irrevocable lines of credit be drawn, the majority of the facilities would be rated by EFG International with an internal grading of 1 to 3.

-For all of the above, the same standards apply regarding approval competences, collateral requirements and monitoring procedures as outlined in note 7.
+However, commitments to extend credit are contingent upon customers maintaining specific credit standards For all of the above, the same standards apply regarding approval competences, collateral requirements and monitoring procedures as outlined in note 7.